cnlab/Geoscan-public/README.md

 ### Subject Recruitment

-Direct recruitment may occur through newsletters, fliers, online ads/posts (e.g., Craigslist, Facebook, Instagram), newspaper listings, and/or ads on TV (or streaming media services).
-Recruitment materials may be posted by the study team or by BuildClinical.
-We will also collaborate with another smoking research group at the University of Pennsylvania.
-All recruitment material will include links (e.g., URLs, QR codes) directing potential participants to the screening survey (Screen A).

-*Vulnerable Populations:* Not applicable
+Recruitment materials for this study were primarily distributed by BuildClinical, utilizing study advertisements to engage participants on digital platforms such as Facebook, Google, and WebMD.
+All recruitment materials included links (e.g., URLs, QR codes) directing potential participants to the study landing page at buildclinical.com/study/upenn-falk-smoking, which then directed them to complete the initial screening survey (Screen A) on the BuildClinical platform.

 ---